gkoloventzos/liblogging/README.md

 CAUTION: As the style of coding is something personal and can be changed this script can miss or add strings where it should not.
-I will try to minimize this risk but you should always look a bit of yourself.
-May it compile.
+I will try to minimize this risk but you should be aware.

+_May it compile._